 If you've spotted white webbing on your box (Buxus), patches of dieback or noticed the leaves have been devoured you could have a box moth infestation, sometimes known as buxus moth or box hedge moth, Cydalima perspectalis.

 What are box tree caterpillars?

-Box moth (Cydalima perspectalis) is an invasive moth species first seen in Britain in 2008.
+Box tree moth (Cydalima perspectalis) is an invasive moth species first seen in Britain in 2008.
 Its destructive larvae were discovered in gardens in 2011.
-Box moths originated in the Far East and are now established in London and the Home Counties with reported sightings in 2017 as far north as Cheshire and Humberside.
+Box tree moths originated in Asia and are now established in London and the home counties with reported sightings as far north as Scotland.